 Even after suspicion is cast on a particular situation, it can be difficult to prove elder abuse.
 Partly this is because, as people age, their hearing, eyesight, and mental acuity decline, making it hard for them to know or to communicate with certainty that abuse has occurred.
 Among the types of elder abuse are physical abuse, emotional abuse, sexual abuse, financial abuse, and neglect.
-These are common issues that arise in nursing home negligence cases:

 Nursing home neglect is one of the most common types of elder abuse.
 Many nursing homes are understaffed and underfunded, and they may have too many residents in proportion to caregivers.
 The resident may not receive adequate medical or emotional attention.
 It can be hard to know whether nursing home neglect is a factor in an elderly person’s decline.

 Some common signs of nursing home abuse are unexplained types of injury, such as welts, fractures, or rope marks on the elderly person’s wrists, bedsores, frequent arguments between a caregiver and an elderly person, unusual weight loss or malnutrition, unsuitable clothing for the weather, significant withdrawals from an elderly person’s bank accounts, falling injuries, and caregivers who refuse to let family members visit alone with an elderly person.